ShunSakurai/easy_paste/README.md

 ### Maybe later
 - Save last used settings
 - Open the CSV files from inside the program
+- Open the tables from inside the program

 ### Features not coming
 - Support HTML format to count characters.
 It turned out some CSV formats include character counts